Qualytics/userguide/docs/notifications/notification-services/pagerduty.md

 #  PagerDuty Notification

 Integrating PagerDuty with Qualytics ensures that your team gets instant alerts for critical data events and system issues.
-With this connection, you can automatically receive real-time notifications about anomalies, operation completions, SLA violations, and other important events directly in your PagerDuty account.
+With this connection, you can automatically receive real-time notifications about anomalies, operation completions and other important events directly in your PagerDuty account.
 By categorizing alerts based on severity, it ensures the right people are notified at the right time, speeding up decision-making and resolving incidents efficiently.
 This helps your team respond quickly to issues, reducing downtime and keeping data operations on track.

 ## Navigation to Notifications